chengyawlow/MFFC/README.md

 	To derive and evaluate the 2-FFC descriptors:

-	1. Use only FERET dataset, if you have one; or email us for "FERET_I_128_128.mat".
+	1. Due to the copyright issue, we do not re-distribute the FERET dataset.
+However, you can request for it from https://www.nist.gov/itl/iad/image-group/color-feret-database.

 	2. Run FERET_MFFC_Gabor_PCA_ICA_MAIN with the following parameter configurations: